MatthewBenjamin/black-hole/README.md

 # black-hole

-the idea is to utilize graphql or maybe just http requests to summon React portals that allow for the next micro app to be loaded with in an overseeing application shell.
+the idea is to utilize graphql or maybe just http requests to summon React portals that allow for the next micro app to be loaded within an overseeing application shell.

 black-hole(app shell) > REST/graphQL > react portal > micro app